Top South American Countries for Hiring Developers | Howdy.com

 Hire the Top 1% of Developers in Latin America.

-Why hire engineers in South America
+Why US companies hire developers in South America

 • Skilled talent pool.
 The region is home to over 2 million tech professionals, many of whom are trained in highly sought-after skills such as artificial intelligence (AI) and data analysis.